sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/index.md

 Use natural-language SenseML methods to extract free text from unstructured documents, or as low-code alternatives to [layout based methods](doc:methods).
 For example, extract information from legal paragraphs in contracts and leases, or results from research papers.

-SenseML natural-language methods are powered by machine learning and natural language processing models, for example by the large language model [GPT-3](https://openai.com/api/).
+SenseML natural-language methods are powered by machine learning and natural-language processing models, for example by the large-language model (LLM) [GPT-3](https://openai.com/api/).

-The following topics describe natural-language methods:
+The following topics describe how to author natural-language methods using SenseML.

 | Method                                                       | Example use case                                             | Notes                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |